Skip to content

 Shepherd Meadows footbridge reopens following major upgrade

 The new footbridge was needed after Bracknell Forest Council closed the old one for safety reasons in January 2023.
-The new composite bridge, which is robust and is expected to last for 125 years
+The new composite bridge is robust and expected to last for 125 years.

 A popular footbridge that spans the Blackwater River was officially recently reopened.
 The ribbon cutting took place on Friday 24 October.
 It was organised by Bracknell Forest Council parks and countryside rangers, who managed the bridge upgrade works.